wp-staging/wp-staging-cli-releases/README.md

 ```

 ## Contributing
-We welcome contributions to wpstg-extractor!
-If you have suggestions, bug reports, or want to contribute code, please follow the [contributing guidelines.](https://github.com/wp-staging/wp-staging-pro)
+We welcome contributions to wp-staging-cli!
+Currently, we only accept bug reports and suggestions.

 ### How to Contribute
-1. Fork this repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and test them.
-4. Submit a pull request with a description of your changes.
+- If you have a bug report or suggestion, please open an [issue on the repository](https://github.com/wp-staging/wp-staging-cli-releases/issues).
+- Pre-built binaries are available, and source contributions are currently not accepted.
+- Review open issues before submitting to avoid duplicates.

 ## Acknowledgements
 - [WP Staging Pro](https://wp-staging.com/) The Best WordPress Backup and Migration Plugin
 - [Go Programming Language](https://go.dev/) The core language for this tool.

-## Contact
-For support or questions, please open an issue on the [GitHub repository](https://github.com/wp-staging/wp-staging-cli).